Sony A6000 vs Nikon D500

 The D500 is a recent model that features in the current product line-up of Nikon.
 In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Nikon websites.

 Review summary: Sony A6000 vs Nikon D500

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A6000 and the Nikon D500?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A6000:

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 8% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.